Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Wandering Off

 Walking your dog can be fun.
 You meet all sorts of people and catch up on all the local gossip.
-Dogwalkers aren't usually too bothered about what you wear, so long as your dog is friendly with theirs.
+Dogwalkers aren't usually bothered about what you wear, so long as your dog is friendly with theirs.
 Walkers belong to a special club, people prepared to go out in all weathers to make sure their dogs stay happy and fit.
 It keeps us fit too.
 You see wildlife, sunrises, sunsets, the moon and the stars.
-Whatever the pressures of work or life in general, dogwalking has a wonderful soothing effect, and a late-night walk means you and the dog can sleep well afterwards.
+Whatever the pressures of work or life in general, dogwalking has a wonderful soothing effect, which means you and the dog can sleep well afterwards.

 Acknowledgements: